esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

 ::::::::::::::

-While you may harness sophisticated tools like Freesurfer or FSL to do complex tasks like segmentation and registration in ways taht match exisitng research, you should not avoic checking your data by hand.
-At some point you should open images and examine them both in terms of the imaging (which could be done with a pre-buit viewer) and the computational aspects like metadata and shape.
-For these mundane tasks we reccomend nibabel.
+While you may harness sophisticated tools like Freesurfer or FSL to do complex tasks like segmentation and registration in ways that match existing research, you should not avoid checking your data by hand.
+At some point you should open images and examine them both in terms of the imaging (which could be done with a pre-built viewer) and the computational aspects like metadata and shape.
+For these mundane tasks we recommend nibabel.

 Next, we'll cover some details on working with NIfTI files with Nibabel.